 1. Onboarding process automation

-In general, hiring a new employee involves lots of paper, plenty of emails and communication across other departments like HR.
-On the other hand, workflow software allows collaboration across departments.
+In general, hiring a new employee is a business process that involves lots of paper, plenty of emails and communication across other departments like HR.
+On the other hand, using workflow software to optimise a business process like onboarding allows collaboration across departments.
 Even more, it eliminates the need for paper and multiple emails.

 To put simply, you can send the job offer to the new hire and the new hire can accept it along with submitting their data.
 After that, approvals take place then the contract is automatically issued.
 Furthermore, digital signatures are captured and all the relevant departments’ tasks are distributed.
 This ensures that everything is ready before the new hire starts for a better first impression.